aphp/edsnlp/docs/index.md

 # Out: False
 ```

-1. We only need SpaCy's French tokenizer.
+1. We only need spaCy's French tokenizer.
 1. This example terminology provides a very simple, and by no means exhaustive, list of synonyms for COVID19.
-1. In SpaCy, pipelines are added via the [`nlp.add_pipe` method](https://spacy.io/api/language#add_pipe).
-EDS-NLP pipelines are automatically discovered by SpaCy.
+1. In spaCy, pipelines are added via the [`nlp.add_pipe` method](https://spacy.io/api/language#add_pipe).
+EDS-NLP pipelines are automatically discovered by spaCy.
 1. See the [matching tutorial](home/tutorials/matching-a-terminology.md) for mode details.
-1. Spacy stores extracted entities in the [`Doc.ents` attribute](https://spacy.io/api/doc#ents).
+1. spaCy stores extracted entities in the [`Doc.ents` attribute](https://spacy.io/api/doc#ents).
 1. The [`eds.negation` pipeline](pipelines/qualifiers/negation.md) has added a `negation` custom attribute.

 This example is complete, it should run as-is.
-Check out the [SpaCy 101 page](home/spacy101.md) if you're not familiar with SpaCy.
+Check out the [spaCy 101 page](home/spacy101.md) if you're not familiar with spaCy.

 ## Available pipeline components